-"What do you want, Meg?" she snapped, not even bothering to check the caller ID.
+"What the fuck, Meg?" she snapped, not even bothering to check the caller ID.

-"Well someone sure is cheerful today!" her obnoxiously perky best friend greeted happily.
+"And hello to you, too!
+Someone sure is cheerful today," her best friend greeted happily.

 "Ugh… Don't you think this is all just a bit over the top?" she huffed, pulling the covers back and stepping reluctantly out of her bed.

-"Chris, come on!
-Your dad is a famous attorney who's made it his goal in life to clear the incredibly corrupt city we live in of crime.
-He's pissed off a lotof really scary people.
+"Chris, come on.
+Your dad's the DA, now.
+And a damned effective one, at that.
+He's pissed off a lot of really scary criminals.
 Add that to the fact that several of them have made threats on your life-"

 "Which they haven't actually acted out-"